aromeni/frameworks_and_languages_module/technical_report.md

 ## Midddleware

-Middleware is software that acts as a bridge or intermediary layer in the processing of requests and responses in a web application.
-It's used to modify, manage, or intercept HTTP requests and responses as they flow through the application and has certain key characteristerics such as:

-- Interception: Middleware has the ability to intercept both incoming requests and outgoing responses.

-- Modularity: It enables modular and reusable code.
-Different middleware functions can handle different aspects like logging, error handling, or authentication.

-- Chain of Responsibility: Middleware functions are typically organized in a sequence or pipeline.
-Each middleware function can either terminate the request-response cycle or pass control to the next middleware in the chain.

-- Diverse Functionalities: Common uses include handling static files, parsing request bodies, managing sessions, implementing CORS, logging, and more.
+HTTP requests and answers are modified, managed, and intercepted by web application middleware.
+Its ability to intercept data both ways improves code modularity by allowing function reuse across logging, error handling, and authentication.
+Middleware functions establish a chain of responsibility where each function can end the request-response cycle or pass control.
+This system handles static files, parses request bodies, manages sessions, implements CORS, and logs, improving web application performance and scalability.

-### Middlewaer in NestJS
+### Middleware in NestJS
-NestJS, while built on ExpressJS (or Fastify), provides a more structured and modular approach to middleware, aligning with its overall architecture that's heavily influenced by Angular.

-- Class-based Middleware: In NestJS, middleware can be class-based, offering more structure and reusability.
-Middleware classes implement the NestMiddleware interface.
-- Signature: use(req: Request, res: Response, next: Function) { ... }
-- Module-based Organization: Middleware in NestJS is typically associated with modules, allowing for better organization and scope management.
-- Dependency Injection: NestJS middleware supports dependency injection, making it easier to integrate other services or providers.
-- Route Binding: Middleware can be bound to specific routes or globally to all routes within a module.
+NestJS, enhancing ExpressJS's capabilities, introduces a structured approach to middleware with its class-based, module-integrated system.
+This setup not only allows for reusable middleware but also facilitates better organization through module-based architecture.
+It supports dependency injection for seamless service integration and provides flexible middleware binding, either to specific routes or across entire modules, optimizing the development and management of web applications.

 NestJS
 ```Javascript